 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-I usually cry off doing dry January.
-A myriad of excuses, none of them good ones, normally stand in the way of me giving up the booze for even one month.
+I usually cry off doing the dry January challenge.
+A myriad of excuses, none of them good ones, normally stand in the way of me giving up my drinking habits for even one sober January month.
 But this new year I am doing it once more.
-I managed the whole month 2 years ago.
-And I saw lots of benefits of Dry January last time.
+I managed the whole dry month both for Dry January 2022 and Dry January 2023.
+And I saw lots of benefits of Dry January both times.
 And so I know that I can do it again.
-Are you thinking of giving up alcohol through the entire month of January too?
-Well, here is why I am not drinking this January, plus some Dry January tips to help you get through it too!
+Are you thinking of giving up alcohol or making a lower alcohol change through the entire month of January too?
+Well, here is how to do Dry January, plus some Dry January tips to help you get through it too!

 *This article has been updated – it was first published in January 2020

 - Doing Dry January – Some Dry January Tips To Help You Through It

 - My Reasons For Doing Dry January

 - What Are My Best Tips For Dry January For Getting Through The Entire Month?

 Doing Dry January – Some Dry January Tips To Help You Through It